Makkkiiii/Coursework1-Password-Generator-/README.md

 As an illustration,

 Suppose you created the password "**agUTxImA61aXmep**".
 You will be prompted by the program to name a "File" before it can be created.
 The password will be saved in the **File** once it has been generated.
 That is if the **File** was named "PASSWORD".
-That file will be created by the program and placed in the folder containing it.
+That file will be created by the program and placed in the folder where the program is.
+(Folder you saved your program in).

 Therefore, **PASSWORD** will contain the generated password "agUTxImA61aXmep".